Andrew-EKrause/Assembly-Programs/README.md

 ### Program 2: `firstnumberlist.asm`
 **_Program that Lists Numbers_** <br/>
 The program displays 12 values in decreasing order by the value of 7.
 The program starts with the value of 700, and decrements the value from that point onward.
 The decrementation will be printed out on the screen.
-If you need to see any screenshots, which were specified in `Program 1: helloprogram0mips.asm`, click the following link: [See screenshots on opening and running program](#running-the-assembly-programs) Steps to running the program are listed below.
+If you need to see any screenshots, which were specified in `Program 1: helloprogram0mips.asm`, click the following link: [See screenshots on opening and running the program](#running-the-assembly-programs).
+Steps to running the program are listed below.

 ### Program 3: `indicesum.asm`
 **_Program that Sums the Numbers in an Array_** <br/>